jhucsf/spring2024/assign/assign01.md

-* If the number of bits shifted is a multiple of 64, that is an "easy" case, since each `uint64_t` value in the result's bit string will be identical to a corresponding `uint64_t` value in the original value's bit string
+* If the number of bits shifted is a multiple of 64, that is an "easy" case, since each `uint64_t` value in the result's bit string will be identical to a corresponding `uint64_t` value in the original value's bit string.
 * The number of bits shifted is really only "interesting" modulo 64.
   For example, shifting left by 1 bit, shifting left by 65 bits, shifting left by 129 bits, etc., are very similar cases.
 The only